simonwep/pickr/README.md

 * pickr.getRoot()`:HTMLElement` _- Returns the root DOM-Element of the color-picker._
 * pickr.getColor()`:HSVaColor` _- Returns the current HSVaColor object._
 * pickr.destroy()`:HSVaColor` _- Destroy's all functionality._
-* pickr.destroyAndRemove()`:HSVaColor` _- Destroy's all functionality, moreover it removes the pickr element including the button._
+* pickr.destroyAndRemove()`:HSVaColor` _- Destroy's all functionality and removes the pickr element including the button._
 * pickr.setColorRepresentation(type`:String`) _- Change the current color-representation.
 Valid options are `HEX`, `RGBA`, `HSVA`, `HSLA` and `CMYK`, returns false if type was invalid._
 * pickr.applyColor(silent`:Boolean`) _- Same as pressing the save button.
 If silent is true the `onSave` event won't be called._